 Called “an expert in online search” by The New York Times, I help businesses acquire and convert higher-quality traffic faster via superior search engine optimization.
 I’m director of digital agency Cogney.

 Previously I worked at digital marketing agencies in New York City and Shanghai and on the Apple Online Store team at Apple’s Singapore office.
-Now I work with medium-to-large websites across Asia and the US including luxury e-commerce retailers, a pan-Asian insurer, and a “unicorn” near the top of The Wall Street Journal‘s Billion Dollar Startup Club list.
+Now I work with medium-to-large websites across the US and Hong Kong including luxury e-commerce retailers, a pan-Asian insurer, and a “unicorn” near the top of The Wall Street Journal‘s Billion Dollar Startup Club list.

 Read about me in the press

 “The New York Times asked an expert in online search, Doug Pierce of Blue Fountain Media in New York, to study this question, as well as Penney’s astoundingly strong search-term performance in recent months.
 What he found suggests that the digital age’s most mundane act, the Google search, often represents layer upon layer of intrigue.”